-Since the beginning of 2010 the Rotary Club of Chelmsford Mildmay has led a project to send recycled computers from Essex schools, businesses and individuals to Tanzania, Africa.
-The scheme has been run entirely by volunteer Rotarians and professional partners; supporting pupils in Tanzania who, without access to computers in the 21st century, would be disadvantaged in their education.
+Since the beginning of 2010 the Rotary Club of Chelmsford Mildmay led a project to send recycled computers from Essex schools, businesses and individuals to Tanzania, Africa.
+The scheme was run entirely by volunteer Rotarians and professional partners; supporting school students in Tanzania who, without access to computers in the 21st century, would be disadvantaged in their education.

 During 2017 the club had enough computer equipment to fill a fourth container to be shipped to Tanzania.
-With some regret the club has decided this will be our final shipment and we have been grateful to Rotarians from other Chelmsford clubs for their help in cleansing and packing equipment that is being sent this year.
+With some regret the club decided this was our final shipment and we have been grateful to Rotarians from other Chelmsford clubs for their help in cleansing and packing equipment.

 The entire operation, from the collection of the computers (including PCs, laptops and Apple Macs), to the clearing of hard drives and shipping to Tanzania, followed by internal distribution, has been carried out by Rotarians under the expert supervision of IT specialists who are familiar with data protection and waste disposal requirements.

 The project has been hugely successful, with contributions from schools across Essex who willingly donated usable computer equipment, from Rotarians who collected, organised, cleansed and packed the equipment and Fingrith Hall farm for providing accommodation for several years where equipment could be cleansed, stored and for additional help when the shippers arrived to take it all to Tanzania.
 We were proud to receive the Graham Savage Trophy (2011-12) for the best District 1240 International Project.

 The only costs involved have been in packing materials and shipping costs, thanks to funding from both our club and Rotary District 1240 and of course that free accommodation.
 We also donated the container as part of the last shipment.
 It has been a wonderful example of Rotary in action, working in partnership with a non-governmental organisation in Tanzania - the Datoga Foundation.
 There is no doubt that students in both Dar Es Salaam and the Great Rift Valley have and will continue to benefit from the time, energies, skills and equipment given by many through this project.